 Cucumbers are one of the most popular veggies in the world.
 Used in all kinds of salads, appetizers, and cultural dishes, it is hard to imagine cuisine without these cool, crisp staples.

 But enough about us, how about our goats?
-Can goats enjoy cucumbers as well?
+Can goats enjoy all sorts of foods, but do they enjoy cucumbers as well?

-Yes, goats can eat all parts of a cucumber.
-This includes the skin, flesh, and seeds.
+Yes, goats can eat all parts of a cucumber (either chopped or whole), including the skin, flesh, and seeds.
 Cucumbers are a good source of water for goats, as well as B vitamins and vitamin K. They also contain a small assortment of minerals.